ircdocs/modern-irc/formatting.md

 ## Preventing Display of Formatting

 Clients may allow users to prevent all or just specified formatting from displaying.
-This can help users that are colorblind or are visually impared, and should be considered by client authors.
+This can help users that are colorblind or are visually impaired, and should be considered by client authors.

 ## ANSI Escape Code Support